Olivier (comics): Fictional character history

 At some unspecified point in the past, there was a war in Heaven against God in which the demon Olivier sided with Lucifer and was cast out of paradise.
 Olivier eventually came to rule a portion of Hell but the other lords of Hell grew resentful of his ambition and they forced him into the body of a stillborn human infant.
 Olivier's spirit returned life to the infant, although he lost all memory of his life as a Hell-lord.

 Olivier grew up as the human Frank Costa of the Costa crime family, an arm of the Maggia.
 As a petty criminal, he was working as a lookout one night when he shot and killed a mobster from a rival family.
 This act of taking a human life completely restored Costa's memory of his life as Olivier, and he started plotting his revenge on the other Lords of Hell that had placed him in his human body.

 For decades, Olivier, still in his Costa identity, worked to become the Costa crime family's head.
 He used occultism and magic rituals to discover the existence of Frank Castle in the Vietnam War, deciding to use the American soldier as his instrument for revenge.
-When Castle returned to the United States, Olivier ordered his assassins to murder a mob banker in Central Park, knowing that Castle's wife and two children would be caught in the crossfire and killed; what appeared to be a random act of violence was in fact deliberately planned.
+When Castle returned to the United States, Olivier ordered his assassins to murder a mob banker in Central Park, knowing that Castle's wife and children would be caught in the crossfire and killed; what appeared to be a random act of violence was in fact deliberately planned.
 Their murders were the motivations for the Punisher whose victims would be forced into becoming undead servants of Olivier.

 The Punisher then set about killing the assassins who had murdered the Castle family, one of whom was Bruno Costa, the brother of Olivier's host body and alter ego.
 The Punisher later discovered Frank dead of an icepick wound to the head, ostensibly administered by the prostitute Audrey whom the Punisher later killed.
 Unbeknownst to the Punisher, Audrey killing Costa released Olivier's soul which returned to his realm of Hell in its true form.
 Olivier claimed he had allowed Audrey to kill him as he hadn't wanted to wait to die of natural causes to return to Hell, and could not have committed suicide as that would have alerted the other Hell-lords to his return.